nightscout/nightscout.github.io/docs/update/update.md

 </br>

+!!!note "Heroku DIY Only"
     These instructions apply to DIY setup only.
-For [T1Pal](https://t1pal.com/), Nightscout as a service, updates are automatic.
-Contact T1Pal support to request specific features or versions.
+There are Nightscout as a service options which provides updates and setup included as part of the service.
+See [Nightscout as a
+    service](../index.md#nightscout-as-a-service), for more details.

 Updating your website to the latest version (see here which is the [current released version](https://github.com/nightscout/cgm-remote-monitor/releases)) is easy with the update tool linked below.

 </br>